spherity/MinimumViableDataspace/README.md

 ### 0.3 Testing

 The setup of the MVD project is finished.
 Ensure to have the MVD postman collection imported.
 With that, you can execute the `Request Catalog` to test.

+### 0.4 Limitations

+- `edc/presentations/query` will only work with `membership:read` scope
+- membership credential is hardcoded within the OID wallet

 ## 1. Introduction